National Equal Rights League: Formation of a rival organization

 In 1905, NERL leaders met with other black leaders, in what is now known as the Niagara Movement, to discuss the growing debate between followers of Booker T. Washington and followers of W. E. B. Du Bois, who called for an end to discrimination, and to develop a new strategy for dealing with race relations at the turn of the 20th century.
 At this meeting, Du Bois unsuccessfully tried to convince the NERL members present, Trotter and Wells-Barnett, that white Americans should be permitted to join the NERL.
 When his pleas went unheeded, Du Bois left the organization and joined the National Association for the Advancement of Colored People.

+From 1910 until roughly 1920, Byron Gunner served as the president of the NERL.

 With the continued growth of the NAACP, the NERL lost prominence and by 1921 most members had joined the NAACP.